Attendance & Eligibility:

 Oakcrest offers delicious, well-balanced meals three times a day.
 Several choices are offered through hot entrees, a salad bar, and a cereal bar.
 Campers are welcome to bring their own snacks, especially those who may be picky eaters.
 Refrigerators and freezers are not available to campers unless they have specific dietary needs.
 Personal snacks should be labeled and will be kept in a sealed, “critter-proof” container.
 Snacks can also be purchased at the Trading Post.

-Mutual is held on Thursday night.
+Mutual is held on Thursday night, with the exception of Week 4 this year.
+Stakes assigned to Week 4 will hold Mutual on Wednesday, July 3, 2019.
 Mutual is for the stake presidency and their wives, bishops and their wives, and the stake Young Women presidency.
 An invitation and map are included in the binder for you to copy and give to those who are invited.

 New Medical Information Form: